nathanramoscfa/etradebot/README.md

 -   Manages portfolio: tracks positions, balance, and performance
 -   Trades common stocks, ETFs, and mutual funds

-Options and futures will be added in future releases.
+Options, futures, and Forex will be added in future releases.

 ## Getting Started